ogwarwick/pdsnd_github/README.md

 When run, the script will prompt users to select a city to view and ask for various filters to be applied.
 The user can also select to view raw data.

 ### Files used
-The data used in the file include : chicago.csv new_york_city.csv washington.csv
+The data used in this file were : chicago.csv new_york_city.csv washington.csv

+These files have not been pushed due to their size.
+However, please contact me if you would like to view.

 ### Credits
 Massive thanks goes to all the Udacity instructors who helped with my queries.
 You guys are legends !